 You can instruct a solicitor to enter a caveat on your behalf or you can enter a caveat yourself.

-If you want to enter a caveat yourself you will need to be over eighteen, have a UK postal address and have an interest in the estate.
+If you want to do it yourself you will need to be over eighteen, have a UK postal address and have an interest in the estate.
 This interest will usually be because you are a beneficiary under a will or the intestacy rules.

 You can enter a caveat by completing form PA8A, which is available from your local Probate Registry, or by sending a letter to the Probate Registry along with a cheque for the fee.
 Alternatively, you can visit your local Probate Registry and apply in person.
-The staff are usually helpful and will be happy to offer guidance on how to enter a caveat.
+The staff are usually helpful and will be happy to offer guidance.
 You will need to provide details about the person who has passed away (such as their full name, address and date of death) as shown on their death certificate as well as your own name and address.

 It is important to be aware that if there are any discrepancies between the information you provide and the information on the death certificate the caveat is likely to be ineffective.
 It is therefore vitally important to make sure that the application is 100% accurate.